malte/MTK-Munich/src/pages/en/about.md

 ## Ma Tsun Kuen

 a former chinese province govourner and Fernandos teacher, who learned Tai Chi Chuan from a captive "strange man" — a taoist.
 Later Ma Tsun Kuen had to escape the communists during the cultural revolution.
 He exiled to Argentina, where Fernando became his student and later his successor.
+You can read an interview with Fernando about his time with Ma Tsun Kuen
+<a href="http://matsunkuen.com/interview-with-ronnie-robbinson/" target="_blank">-> here</a>.
-You can read an interview with Fernando about his time with Ma Tsun Kuen here: [link] Ma Tsun Kuen also was said to be friends with the famous <a href="https://en.wikipedia.org/wiki/Cheng_Man-ch%27ing" target="_blank">-> Zheng Manqing</a> who brought Tai Chi Chuan to the West in '64, when he moved from Taiwan to New York.
+Ma Tsun Kuen also was said to be friends with the famous <a href="https://en.wikipedia.org/wiki/Cheng_Man-ch%27ing" target="_blank">-> Zheng Manqing</a> who brought Tai Chi Chuan to the West in '64, when he moved from Taiwan to New York.

 </div>